-The College Board recently announced security-related changes for Advanced Placement (AP) for 2018-19.
+The College Board recently announced security-related changes for Advanced Placement (AP).
 Because The College Board no longer includes your social security number (SSN) when it transmits your AP scores, we need to have accurate identifying information to ensure that we receive and correctly upload your scores.
 Specifically, the name, address, and date of birth that you provide to the College Board must match exactly the personal data you supplied to Stanford.

 What does this mean for you?
 If you have already submitted your scores to Stanford and if the data on record with The College Board matches what is on record with Stanford, no changes are required and resubmission of your scores is not necessary.
 However, if the College Board data does not match what is on record with Stanford, then you need to update the College Board record to match the data you submitted to Stanford and then resubmit your scores.
 If you have not yet submitted your AP scores, you must still ensure that your personal data is the same on both your College Board record and Axess, Stanford’s student information system.